OseiKwaku/HealthCare-Analytics/README.md

 ### Overview
 This project analyzes healthcare data for day cases, inpatients, and outpatients to derive insights into hospital performance, speciality groups..
-The goal is to identify trends, improve patient care, and optimize resource allocation.
+The goal is to track current status of patient wait list, identify trends, improve patient care, and optimize resource allocation.

 ## Key Questions Asked
 1. What are the trends in patient volumes for day cases, inpatients, and outpatients?